wiliamsouza/doc/source/index.rst

   manage the machine.
 Of course, there can be multiple agents running on the network.
 The agent and its plugins are written in Python.

-* A web interface, that control the agent(s) using XML-RPC.
+* A web interface, that controls the agent(s) using XML-RPC.
-  The interface is written in PHP, and use the scriptaculous and prototype frameworks to provide an AJAX experience across all major browsers.
+  The interface is written in PHP, and uses the scriptaculous and prototype frameworks to provide an AJAX experience across all major browsers.

 The MMC provides 3 plugins: